Updated August 31, 2021

 For Lewis, the satisfaction outweighs any of the difficulties that building your own home can bring.
 “I live in a house I built myself,” he says.
 “That’s the reward.”

 Header Image Source: (Alex Robert/ Unsplash)

 All product names, logos, and brands are property of their respective owners.
-All company, product and service names used in this website are for identification purposes only.
-Use of these names, logos, and brands does not imply endorsement or any affiliation with HomeLight.
+All company, product, and service names used in this website are for identification purposes only.
+Use of these names, logos, and brands does not imply an endorsement or any affiliation with HomeLight.